dcdpr/did-btc1/chapters/Privacy-Considerations.md

 Cohort members participating in a CIDAggregate ::BTC1 Beacon:: learn all DIDs that are updated in each ::Beacon Signal::.
 This is because they SHOULD verify the contents of the ::Beacon Signal:: before authorizing it and a CIDAggregate ::Beacon Signal::
-contains a ::CID:: to an Update Bundle.
-An Update Bundle is a JSON object mapping **did:btc1** identifiers to ::CID:: values for individual ::BTC1 Updates::.
-Each DID controller SHOULD independently retrieve and verify the contents of the Update Bundle to ensure it contains the expected update for their DID.
+contains a ::CID:: to an update bundle.
+An update bundle is a JSON object mapping **did:btc1** identifiers to ::CID:: values for individual ::BTC1 Updates::.
+Each DID controller SHOULD independently retrieve and verify the contents of the update bundle to ensure it contains the expected update for their DID.

 #### In a System with Non-Repudiation, DID Document History is Revealed